AraminaLiu/Comp-543-A6/README.md

 1 Description

-In this assignment, you will be using Google’s open-source TensorFlow machine learning tool to implement some deep learning architectures that will be used to classify sequences of raw text (this time, no pre-processing using dictionaries and words.
+In this assignment, you will be using Google’s open-source TensorFlow machine learning tool to implement some deep learning architectures that will be used to classify sequences of raw text (this time, no pre-processing using dictionaries and words.
 We will be operating on raw characters!).
-Since deep learning is computationally expensive, it is strongly recommended that you use one of Amazon’s deep learning machines to do this assignment (see below).
+Since deep learning is computationally expensive, it is strongly recommended that you use one of Amazon’s deep learning machines to do this assignment (see below).
 The small learning problems we’ll consider will take about 10-20 minutes max using one of these machines, but might take 10 times as long (or more) using a laptop.
 Plus, TensorFlow can be a bit of a pain to install on your laptop, so using Amazon is just plain easier.
 The only situation in which you might consider using your own hardware is if you’ve got a tricked out laptop/desktop